-The following example tpreq command reserves a tape drive and creates a symbolic tape file:
+The following sample ${\tt tpreq}$ command reserves a tape drive and creates a symbolic tape file:

-'''

 /usr/openv/volmgr/bin/tpreq-f tape1 -m jlr01 -a w -d qscsi

-'''

-This example creates a file named tape1 in the user's current working directory and links the file to the drive containing the tape volume having the media ID of JLR01.
+This command creates a file named tape1in the current working directory and links the file to the drive containing the tape volume having the media ID of JLR01.
 The access mode for the tape file is set to write and a 1/4-inch cartridge drive is assigned.